danccosta/endpoint_health/README.md

 Create a cluster in:

-- Choose a name for the cluster (myCluster)
-- Compute -> Create a Cluster -> Databricks runtime version (default)
+- Compute -> Create a Cluster -> Choose a name for the cluster (myCluster) -> Databricks runtime version (default)

 Import notebook:

-- Workspace -> Import -> Browse file
+- Workspace -> Import -> Browse file -> Attach your cluster to the notebook